shukrimaslan/freelance/README.md

 # freelance
-A freelance work by Shukri Maslan
+A freelance work by Shukri Maslan.
+- with Gyro effect on mobile